Tristan296/Universal-MacAssistant/README.md

 # LangChain GPT VoiceAssistant for MacOS

-A Personal Assistant for Linux, MacOS and Windows

 LangchainGPT converts your audio input to text using OpenAI's Whisper.
 Then, it uses a LangChain Agent to choose a set of actions, including generating AppleScript (for desktop automation) and JavaScript (for browser automation) commands from your prompt using OpenAI's GPT-3 ("text-davinci-003"), and then executing the resulting script.
 It then uses Google Text-To-Speech (GTTS) to convert text to audio.

 ## Features